seL4/docs/Tutorials/get-the-tutorials.md

 # Getting the tutorials
 ## Python Dependencies
-Additional python and CAmkES dependencies are required to build [tutorials](ReworkedTutorials).
+The CAmkES python dependencies are required to build the [tutorials](ReworkedTutorials).
 To install you can run:
 ```
 pip3 install --user camkes-deps
 ```